anrange/anrange/README.md

 - BS in Electrical Engineering, Universidad de Los Andes, Bogota, Colombia

 ## Contact
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yourlinkedinprofile) or explore my [Portfolio](https://www.yourportfoliosite.com) for more information.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/anrange)

 ---
 This README is a brief overview of my experience and includes my GitHub repository showcasing side projects and hobby projects.